ThalesGroup/chaos-engine/docs/markdown/Configuration/vault_integration.md

 In order to trigger the request, a **HTTP POST** request needs to be made against **http://{chaosengine}/refresh** .

+## Triggering a Reload

+If new variables that control object creation are added or removed, then the Chaos Engines application context needs to be completely reloaded.
+To accopmlish this, send an **HTTP POST** request to **http://{chaosengine}/refresh/all**.

 ## Spring Profiles

 The Spring Cloud Vault integration makes use of the Spring Profile option to allow for different variables to be accessible from different environments.